 If the defendant in your injury case has concerns that they will not get their desired result, they may propose a settlement.
 When you have a lawyer who has a track record of getting their clients the verdicts and settlements they want at your side, you may be in a great position.
 Once a defendant offers a settlement, you can review it with your lawyer and decide how to proceed.

 Accepting a settlement may seem ideal since it allows you to close your case in less time than what may be required if you go to trial.
 Alternatively, a defendant may offer far less than what you could receive in damages if you present your case to a judge or jury.
-If you approve a lowball settlement, you may have to pay some or most of your injury-related losses on your own.
+If you approve a lowball settlement, you may have to pay some or most of your own injury-related losses.

 What Not to Do When You Are Involved in a TBI Case

 You may believe you are capable of representing yourself in a case against the party responsible for your injury.
 If you go through the legal process on your own, you may be prone to mistakes, and these may hurt your chances of getting compensation.
-Instead of leaving things to chance during the legal process, it may be beneficial to partner with lawyers who put your best interests front and center.
+Instead, connect with a lawyer for assistance.

 Get Legal Help from a Richmond TBI Lawyer